-Power-Down Sequence
+Power Down Sequence

-If the voltage at the EN pin falls below the enable falling threshold, the controller is disabled.
-The voltage at the PGOOD and PGOODA pins will immediately go low at the loss of enable signal at the EN pin and the controller executes soft-shutdown operation.
+If the voltage at EN pin falls below the enable falling threshold, the controller is disabled.
+The voltage at the PGOOD and PGOODA pin will immediately go low at the loss of enable signal at the EN pin and the controller executes soft-shutdown operation.
 The internal digital circuit ramps down the reference voltage at the same slew rate as that of in soft-start, making VDD and VDDNB output voltages gradually decrease in CCM.
-Each of the controller channels stops switching when the voltage at the voltage sense pin V{SEN}/V{SENA}, cross about 0.2V.
+Each of the controller channels stops switching when the voltage at the voltage sense pin VSEN/VSENA, cross about 0.2V.
 The Boot VID information stored in the internal register is cleared at IC POR.
-This event forces the RT8880C to check the SVC and SVD inputs for a new boot VID when the EN voltage goes high again.
+This event forces the RT8179A to check the SVC and SVD inputs for a new boot VID when the EN voltage goes high again.